Understanding HIV and Its Transmission

 How is HIV Transmitted?

-3. Mother-to-Child Transmission : An HIV-positive mother can transmit the virus to her child during pregnancy, childbirth, or through breastfeeding.
+HIV can pass from mother to child during pregnancy, childbirth, or breastfeeding.

 The transmission of AIDS typically follows a pattern.
 Initially, it was most commonly observed and prevalent among men who have sex with men.
 It later spread to individuals who use drugs and those with multiple sexual partners, such as sex workers and their clients, before eventually affecting the general population.
 Nearly everyone is susceptible to HIV, and even if someone is infected with one subtype of HIV, they can still be at risk of contracting other subtypes.
 In this sense, no one is completely immune to HIV/AIDS.